waghan2/Arduino-steper-motor-control-by-usb-serial/README.md

 acm2 = Acceleration of motor two

 ## After the string is received, it will be executed in the main loop.
+flutter_auth_ui
+A Flutter plugin for using the Firebase Auth UI with Dart in Flutter apps. (not official plugin.)

+Status
+Android
+support
+iOS
+support
+web
+support
+Link